 - Effectively communicate the brand downstream from the direct customer without creating unmanageable friction with that customer

 - Articulate an integrated marketing strategy with a balanced emphasis beyond product performance value to include benefits and emotional brand image that drive differentiation and preference

-- Coordinate all management functions to contribute to consistent brand message—to “walk the brand talk” in all decisions.
-Always address brand misuse
+- Coordinate all management functions to contribute to consistent brand message—to “walk the brand talk” in all decisions—and address brand misuse

 - Capture and retain price premium, avoiding the temptation to trade off long term premium for short term share